mtth/kit/README.rst

     * ``raise``: whether or not to reraise any errors found during commit (defaults to ``True``).

-Note that there can only be one application of each type (Flask or Celery) in a given module.
-This shouldn't be too restrictive as it is arguably bad practice to mix applications in a same module.

-You can manage your project using the ``kit`` command line too.
-The following commands are available:
+You can then manage your project using the ``kit`` command line tool:

-* ``kit shell``: to start a shell in your project's environment (all applications and sessions will have been created and set up beforehand).
+* ``kit shell`` will start a shell in your project's environment (all applications and sessions will have been created and set up beforehand).
-* ``kit server``: to run the Werkzeug server for one of your Flask applications (if several applications are found, you will be prompted to choose one).
+* ``kit server`` will run the Werkzeug server for one of your Flask applications (if several applications are found, you will be prompted to choose one).
-* ``kit worker``: to start a Celery worker (if more than one Celery application exists in your project, you will be prompted to choose one).
+* ``kit worker`` will start a Celery worker (if more than one Celery application exists in your project, you will be prompted to choose one).
-* ``kit flower``: to start the Flower worker monitor.
+* ``kit flower`` starts the Flower worker monitor.

-There are options available for each command.
-To display these or see general command usage, you can view the command tool help: ``kit -h``.
+``kit -h`` displays usage and the list of options available for each of these commands.

 Next steps